pufffikk/fast-api-crud-operations/README.md

 # Project Description: Adding `Course` Class and Relevant Endpoints

+You can run the project using the following command: uvicorn main:app --reload

 This project extends the existing Teacher Management API by adding a `Course` class, creating a one-to-many relationship where one teacher can be associated with multiple courses.
 The API will include CRUD operations for both `Teacher` and `Course`, allowing clients to manage teachers and their associated courses.
 For an example implementation for a one-to-many relationship, you can refer to this section in the documentation: https://docs.sqlalchemy.org/en/14/orm/tutorial.html#building-a-relationship

 ---